-40 Years Ago: Alice Cooper Goes Solo With ‘Welcome to My Nightmare’
+Why Alice Cooper Went Solo With ‘Welcome to My Nightmare’

-In March 1975, Alice Cooper welcomed fans to his nightmare, but bid farewell to his band with his first solo album.
+Alice Cooper welcomed fans to his nightmare on March 11, 1975, while bidding farewell to his band with his first solo album.
 Not that the average listener really understood the difference between Alice Cooper the frontman (born Vincent Furnier) and Alice Cooper the band (formed as such in 1968).
-Perhaps that's the benefit -- or trouble, for some -- with naming your alter ego and your band the exact same thing.
+Perhaps that's the benefit – or trouble, for some – with naming your alter ego and your band the exact same thing.

 By the mid-'70s, Alice and Alice were going in two separate directions.
 While the band remained devoted to raucous, glammy rock and roll, the singer was interested in becoming more theatrical, both in concert and on records.
 The band played their final shows together in the spring of '74, before singer Alice began working on his first solo project with producer Bob Ezrin.